Skin Wound

 Skin Glue

-Skin glue is used to hold a wound together and allow it to heal.
+Skin glue is used to hold a wound together and let it heal.
 It is most often used on the face, arms, legs, and torso.

 Sutures